Paranoia

 DEFINITION

-- Paranoia is a response to perceived threats that is heavily influenced by anxiety and fear, existing along a continuum of normal, reality-based experience to delusional beliefs.
+- Paranoia is a pattern of thought involving perceived threats, which is strongly influenced by anxiety and fear, and exists on a continuum of normal, reality-based experience to delusional beliefs.

 - Paranoia can negatively impact an individual’s mood and ability to engage in daily life.